Address: Westfield, Falkirk, FK2 9DX

 Otherwise it is probably best to drink somewhere on the way beforehand or else take the 20-25 minute walk into Falkirk town centre where there are plenty of bars to be found.
 Lindsey Coombs adds; 'I would recommend the 'Behind the Wall' bar in the town centre, for a drink before the game.
 It has won supporters awards in the past and is located in the centre of Falkirk, close to Grahamston station.
 Also in the town centre on Bank Street is a Wetherspoons pub called the Carron Works.

-If you require hotel accommodation in Falkirk, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Falkirk or Edinburgh then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from the centre of Falkirk.
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 From The East